genesiscommunitysuccess/docs/docs/05_reference/02_developer/05_api/03_event-handler-api.md

 Custom Event Handlers provide a way of implementing business logic in Java or Kotlin outside the Genesis GPAL Event Handler definition, in a more traditional and flexible development approach.
 Genesis has 3 different flavours of custom Event Handler:
 - Async.
 This uses the Kotlin coroutines API to simplify asynchronous development.
 This is the underlying implementation used in GPAL event handlers.
 - RxJava3.
 These use the RxJava3 library, which is a popular option for composing asynchronous event-based programs.
 - Sync.
-This creates synchronous Event Hndlers.
+This creates synchronous Event Handlers.

 ### Configure in processes.xml file
-You need to add `global.genesis.eventhandler` package in the package tag of process; this tag defines which package the process should refer to
+You need to add the `global.genesis.eventhandler` package in the package tag of the process; this tag defines which package the process should refer to.
+For example:

 ```xml
   <process name="POSITION_NEW_PROCESS">